Getty Images/iStockphoto

 Some countries have full bans on TikTok, including Afghanistan, India, Iran, Kyrgyzstan, Nepal and Somalia.

-• Australia -- on devices issued by some individual government agencies.
+• Australia -- on all government devices.

 • Belgium -- on federal government work devices.